 - Two visitors (age 18+) are allowed with each pediatric ED patient.

-- Visitors may accompany patient to and remain in room during ED stay.
+- Visitor may accompany patient to and remain in room during ED stay.
 Visitor must stay in the room.
 Switching visitors is requires ED leadership or charge nurse approval.

 When waiting room reaches a point where social distancing cannot be met: